-We all love the power of Now—unless we're talking about the work we need to do.
+We all love the power of Now—unless we're talking about the work we need to do now.

-So, Fight Club-style, here are the rules of productive procrastination:
+In the fashion of Fight Club, here are the rules of productive procrastination:

-Seriously.
-If you aren’t being productive, you’re just procrastinating.
-If during work hours you’re willfully avoiding one task, it’s only fair that you accomplish something else instead.
+But seriously.
+If you aren’t being productive, you’re just wasting time.
+You're skipping out on something you should do... it’s only fair that you accomplish something else instead.

-So if you’ve already harbored that thought and given up—and will be making it manifest through your behavior that day—there’s no point in guilting yourself about it.
-Let it go for today.
+So if you’ve already, in short, given up—and will be making it manifest through your behavior that day—there’s no point in guilting yourself about it.

-Even if you’re not doing what you should, you can still be super-productive, especially since letting that dreaded task rest should lower your stress level.
+Even if you’re not doing the thing you should, you can still be super-productive, especially since letting that dreaded task rest should lower your stress level.

 Consider your to-do list as an ordered list, with the Number 1 item being the one you’re not doing.

-Notice, though, that there’s still a pecking order; of the other things you’ve got to do, some are more important.
+Notice, though, that there’s still a pecking order; of the other things you’ve got to do, some are more important than others.